Linux/macOS

 The inspector UI will be available at http://localhost:5173

-The server can be configured through a YAML configuration file or environment variables.
-Configuration is loaded from the following locations (in order of precedence):
+Configuration can be managed through a YAML configuration file or environment variables, checked in the following order:

 --config